-To encourage involvement of students, there are two tracks toward graduation with Civitas honors:
+To encourage involvement of students not admitted in a Civitas cohort with the program, there are two tracks toward graduation with Civitas honors:

 The initial cohort track:

 The Civitas class is limited to 40 participants and is open to students from all disciplines.
 Priority will be given to entering students who possess a minimum ACT score of 27 and a 3.50 cumulative high school grade point average.
 Students meeting these requirements are invited to submit that which demonstrates their best work and provides insight into what they will contribute to the program.
 Submissions might include a piece of art, a written work (essay, poetry, etc), a science project, a musical composition, video, or any original work deemed appropriate.